TritonDataCenter/manta/docs/operator-guide/architecture.md

 right shard and then proxy the request to one of the Moray instances operating that shard.

-### Buckets-mdplacement

-Buckets-mdplacement performs the same sharding function as electric-moray for buckets objects.
-But unlike electric-moray, it is not on the data path of service requests.
-The hash ring information is cached in buckets-api upon service startup.

 ## The front door

-The front door consists of "loadbalancer", "webapi" and "buckets-api" zones.
+The front door consists of "loadbalancer" and "webapi" zones.

-"loadbalancer" zones run haproxy for both SSL termination and load balancing across the available "webapi" and "buckets-api" instances.  "haproxy" is managed by a component called "muppet" that uses the DNS-based service discovery mechanism to keep haproxy's list of backends up-to-date.
+"loadbalancer" zones run haproxy for both SSL termination and load balancing across the available "webapi" instances.  "haproxy" is managed by a component called "muppet" that uses the DNS-based service discovery mechanism to keep haproxy's list of backends up-to-date.

 "webapi" zones run the Manta-specific API server, called **muskie**.
 Muskie handles PUT/GET/DELETE requests to the front door, including requests to:

 * create and delete objects
 * create, list, and delete directories
-* create multipart uploads, upload parts, fetch multipart upload state, commit multipart uploads, and abort multipart uploads

-"buckets-api" zones run an alternative API server which handles S3-like PUT/GET/DELETE requests for objects with a different organization paradigm.
-The feature is still considered experimental, with limited support and unpublished API clients at this time.

 ### Objects and directories